hristian-carabulea/js-course5-solutions/README.md

 ## Introduction to AngularJS

-Repo for the assignments to be done for coursera.org course, "__Introduction to AngularJS__" taught by Yaakov Chaikin, https://www.coursera.org/learn/single-page-web-apps-with-angularjs/home/welcome.
+Assignments to be done for coursera.org course, "__Introduction to AngularJS__" taught by Yaakov Chaikin, https://www.coursera.org/learn/single-page-web-apps-with-angularjs/home/welcome.

 The URL for this repo is [__https://hristian-carabulea.github.io/angularjs-fullstack-course5/__](https://hristian-carabulea.github.io/angularjs-fullstack-course5/).